Mayura (mythology)

 Mayura (Sanskrit: मयूर Mayūra) is a Sanskrit word for peacock which is one of the sacred birds of the Hindu culture.
 It is referred to in a number of Hindu scriptures.
-It is also a contemporary Hindu name used in many parts of India.mayura has a divine form.
-It was tell in yajurveda.once krishna saw the mayura and mayura gave a feather to krishna.
+It is also a contemporary Hindu name used in many parts of India.

 Background

-The legend states that the Mayura was created from the feathers of Garuda, another semi-divine birds of Hindu culture.
+The legend states that the Mayura was created from the feathers of Garuda, another divine bird of Hindu culture.
 Garuda is believed to be a vahana (conveyance) of Vishnu, one of the Trimurti.
 In images of the mayura as a mythical bird, it is depicted as killing a snake, which according to a number of Hindu scriptures, is a symbol of cycle of time.

 Significance

 Mayura is associated with a number of gods and deities of the Hindus including the following: